 SUMMARY

-The third plague, gnats, is the first that the Egyptian magicians cannot replicate and they conclude that it is the finger of God.
+The third plague, gnats, is the first that the Egyptian magicians cannot replicate, and they conclude that it is the finger of God.

 ANALYSIS

-Any of the first nine plagues could be used as an entry point into this plot line in the book of Exodus.
+Any of the first nine plagues could be used as an entry point into this plot line in the Book of Exodus.
 Beginning interpreters of Exodus will encounter discussions of the relationship between various plagues and natural occurrences in the Egyptian environment.
 At times the attempts to find correlations are an effort to explain in rational terms what in the text is celebrated as the deed of God.
 At other times the attempts seek to preserve the integrity of nature.
 Still others are seeking ways to view the plagues as the understandable consequences of human action; natural evils are, in some measure, considered to be the consequences of social evils.
 These efforts either seek to reduce the disruptiveness of divine intervention or to tightly intertwine God’s action with natural occurrences.
 Many aspects of the discussion of miracles in the New Testament are paralleled in the history of interpretation of the plagues.
 In addition, discussions of the plagues intersect with considerations of hardening Pharaoh’s heart.
 Theories of divine causation and human accountability are inescapably involved in the interpretation of the plagues.

 In the specific plague of gnats, the Egyptian magicians are quoted as saying the deed was the “finger of God” at work (8:19).
 In the narrative, the magicians were able to replicate the first two plagues, but the third, involving gnats, was beyond their ability.
-Overall, the plagues are celebrated in Israel as the “signs and wonders” of God directed against Egypt to bring about the release of Israel from Egypt.
+Overall, the plagues are celebrated by Israel as the “signs and wonders” of God directed against Egypt to bring about the release of Israel from Egypt.
 They are part of the outstretched arm of God operating against Egypt with the climactic act being the death of Pharaoh and his army in the sea.
 The presentation of the plague accounts is quite patterned.
-There are three sets of three plagues.
+There are three sets of three plagues (the tenth plague stands on its own).
 Three times Moses and Aaron are to position themselves in the morning before Pharaoh (7:15; 8:20; 9:13) to forewarn him of the pending plague.
 Without time reference, three times they are commanded to go to Pharaoh with a warning (8:1-2; 9:1-2; 10:1).
 In the remaining three there is no warning.
 Interspersed in this patterning is the resistance of Pharaoh, sometimes with a relenting that is quickly withdrawn when the plague passes.
 Repeatedly, Israel is explicitly exempted from the plagues.

 The protracted narrative heightens the distinctiveness of Israel as the cherished people of God.
 The protracted conflict with Pharaoh heightens the wonderment that Israel experiences in its eventual deliverance.
 This was no small matter.
 The opposition was formidable and entrenched.
 Their deliverance could only be understood as the mighty act of God.
 In the end, the narrative is not interested in explanations of causality; it all drives toward the doxology in Exodus 15.
-The Lord has triumphed gloriously.
+The LORD has triumphed gloriously.
 Singing comes before and after interpretative explanations.